Oudenaarde |

 Church of St. Walburga

-The majestic church tower dominates over Oudenaarde.
-The first mention of the collegiate church dates from the first half of the 11th century.
-In the year 1150 the church was rebuilt, the next reconstruction took place in year 1126, after the fire.
+The majestic church tower dominates the Oudenaarde.
+The first mention of the collegiate church comes from the first half of the 11th century.
+In 1150 the church was rebuilt after a fire in 1126.

 Beguinage